-If you’re planned out and partied out post-nuptials, there’s a gorgeously serene place in Southeast Asia where you can simply chill for your honeymoon.
-You can soak up the local culture in between the warm sun rays and indulge in delicious food; learning the peaceful ways of the monks; and maybe chasing a waterfall or two.
-That idyll is Luang Prabang, Laos, a place many world travelers call their favorite destination in the east.
+After the months of wedding planning and feeling a bit partied out post-nuptials, there’s a gorgeously serene place in Southeast Asia where you can simply chill for your honeymoon.
+You can soak up the local culture in between the warm sun rays and indulge in delicious food, learn the peaceful ways of the monks, and maybe chase a waterfall or two.
+That idyll is Luang Prabang, Laos—a place many world travelers call their favorite destination in the east.

-The pace is slow, unhurried, and entirely stress-free.
-That’s true from the very beginning of your trip, if you travel with Abercrombie & Kent's bespoke Tailor Made program.
+In Luang Prabang, the pace is slow, unhurried, and entirely stress-free.
+And that’s true from the very beginning of your trip, if you travel with Abercrombie & Kent's bespoke Tailor Made program.
 They actually have someone to go through immigration and collect luggage for you, meaning you’re instantly whisked away to the hotel without any standing in lines or waiting around so your Laos honeymoon can begin that much sooner.
 If you're still on the fence as to where to plan your honeymoon, let this be your guide.
 Read on for five reasons why Luang Prabang, Laos is the perfect honeymoon destination.

-Another way to discover the day-to-day of monks—who populate dozens of temples in the town—is with a blissed-out stay at Amantaka, where staff make it easy to rise early in the morning to give alms to the orange-robe-clad holy men.
-Each morning they make their way down the main street in front of the low-profile Colonial-styled resort to collect handfuls of sticky rice from lines of locals and tourists alike.
+Another way to discover the day-to-day of monks—who populate dozens of temples in the town—is with a blissful stay at Amantaka, where the staff makes it easy to rise early in the morning to give alms to the orange-robe-clad holy men.
+Each morning they make their way down the main street in front of the low-profile colonial-styled resort to collect handfuls of sticky rice from lines of locals and tourists alike.
 It’s a ritual that everyone should experience here, along with—if you don’t mind early mornings—a climb up to Mount Phousi temple for sunrise over Luang Prabang.

-Amantaka is also the place to indulge in pampering, from the spiritual kind in the form of a traditional Baci ceremony with local elders (it’s a beautiful way to be blessed with good luck at the start of your marriage) to the physical, like with a deep massage using locally sourced clay and salt, or a gloriously transformative nourishing facial that includes not only the luxury hotel company’s amazing new skin-care line but aromatherapy, shirodhara, poultice massage, and hot jade stones.
+Amantaka is also the place to indulge in pampering, from the spiritual kind in the form of a traditional Baci ceremony with local elders (it’s a beautiful way to be blessed with good luck at the start of your marriage) to the physical, like with a deep massage using locally sourced clay and salt.
+Or, opt for a gloriously transformative nourishing facial that includes not only the luxury hotel company’s skincare line but aromatherapy, shirodhara, poultice massage, and hot jade stones.

-From there it’s an easy walk to charming restaurants such as Tangor and Cafe Toui (the food in Laos is like the best of all yummy Southeast Asian flavors, with plenty of sticky rice, pork and fish), as well as the night market, where it’s hard to deny the itch to bargain for paper umbrellas, indigo-dyed accessories and other locally made crafts.
-(If the latter is an interest, also check out Ock Pop Tok Living Crafts Centre.)
+From Amantaka, it’s an easy walk to charming restaurants such as Tangor and Cafe Toui (the food in Laos is like the best of all delicious Southeast Asian flavors, with plenty of sticky rice, pork, and fish).
+After a meal, visit the night market, where it’s hard to deny the itch to bargain for paper umbrellas, indigo-dyed accessories, and other locally made crafts.
+If the latter is an interest, also check out Ock Pop Tok Living Crafts Centre.
 Enjoy a drink while watching the sunset at The Belle Rive, right on the river, or for an expertly made after-dinner libation head to the intimate Icon Klub.

-Although landlocked, Laos has plenty of opportunities to get wet—and not just in the vast pools of its five-star properties.
+Although landlocked, Laos has plenty of opportunities to enjoy water—and not just in the vast pools of its five-star properties.
 A&K guides take adventurers past a black bear rescue center to Kuang Si waterfalls, a series of otherworldly aquamarine falls increasing in size until you reach the top massive attraction.
-Dreamy photo ops are definitely encouraged at this spot.
-To continue your outdoor adventure, there are also cruises down the Mekong River, like in Amantaka’s long boat.
+Dreamy photos are definitely encouraged at this spot.
+To continue your outdoor adventure, there are also cruises down the Mekong River, like on Amantaka’s longboat.
 The most idyllic is in the morning before the mist has evaporated over the distant mountains, en route to yoga and meditation at the lush botanical gardens, or as the sun is setting, with cocktails and canapes.
-It’s undeniable: The setting is pure magic.
+It’s undeniable that the setting is pure magic.